ruthalor/greenwood-library-website/README.md

 ![](./images/6.png)
 ![](./images/7.png)

 Next, create a new branch for Jamie.
-Name of branch is **update-events** Also create a new file for Jamie
+Name of branch is **update-events**.
+Also create a new file for Jamie
 ![](./images/8.png)